-Train your eye, explore a variety of techniques and approaches to visual effects, create and mix elements in a final image by shooting practical effects and live action footage with real actors (in collaboration with our Acting, Film & Music Production Schools!), take photos and references, supervise on set and in a green screen studio, create and animate 2D graphic elements, compose matte paintings, sketch, and bring 3D assets to life.
+Train your eye, explore a variety of techniques and approaches to visual effects and digital arts.
+Create and mix elements in a final image by shooting practical effects and live action footage with real actors (in collaboration with our Acting, Film & Music Production Schools!).
+Take photos and references, supervise on set and in a green screen studio, create and animate 2D graphic elements, compose matte paintings, sketch, and bring 3D assets to life.

 During this first year of you will complete:

 - 15+ concept shots/installations

 - Countless collaborations on set and postproduction with our Film Production students

 The digital portfolio you walk away with will not only contain your original work and projects.
 It’ll also serve as a certification of the software and technical skills you’ve developed.
 You can also include sketches and concepts, case analyses, and project-based learning descriptions and outcomes.